-For more information click on the Document tab above and see the datasheets, or contact Technical Support at tservice@cytoskeleton.com .
+For more information see the datasheets, or contact Technical Support at tservice@cytoskeleton.com .

 Many publications cite the use of Cytoskeleton's kits in the Materials and Methods section of papers.
 Usually the citation is associated with a particular result in the form of a graph or image that helps the you, the authors, present your findings.
 This indicates the utility of the Kits to produce publication quality data in a short timeframe thus helping improve the productivity of your efforts.
 Example citations for protein assay kits are shown below.
 More citations are available on individual product pages.